We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 8. Fenugreek tea

-9. Over-the-counter (OTC) pain relievers
+9. Over-the-counter pain relievers

-10. Lukewarm bath or compress
+10. A lukewarm bath or compress

 11. Warm liquids

 Drinking warm liquids may help warm the body up and prevent chills.
-This includes warm water, herbal teas, or a bowl of soup for added electrolytes and nutrients.

 12. Additional natural compounds

 A number of at-home products contain compounds that may help boost the healing process.
 Examples include:

 - tea tree oil